 Finally in 2017, Medipure's renowned Scientific Advisory Board, all top talent in their respective fields, grew with the addition of Dr. Gerald Zamponi.
 Dr. Zamponi is an expert in the molecular physiology and pharmacology of ion channels and receptors and the role they play in pain signaling.
 He will be an extremely valuable resource as Medipure takes the next steps in the clinical development of its pain program.
 By market size, pain is the largest indication targeted by the pharmaceutical industry with over 1.5 billion people seeking treatment worldwide.

-Medipure CEO Boris Weiss commented, "This was an exciting year for Medipure as we continued to deliver on strategic initiatives that furthered our research, identifying cannabinoid-derived molecules that can be used as non-addictive pharmaceutical drugs, as more and more information is identified and validated on the potential benefits from the various molecules within the cannabis plant."
+Medipure CEO Boris Weiss commented, "This was an exciting year for Medipure as we continued to deliver on strategic initiatives that furthered our research, identifying cannabinoid-derived molecules that can be used as non-addictive pharmaceutical drugs."

 The Company looks forward to 2018 as they advance the agenda to become leaders in endocannabinoid system-based prescription medications and significantly improve the quality of patients' lives through development of safe and effective cannabinoid-derived therapeutics.